 , and a Vital Statistics Form

 must be filed and the case is given a Case Number and Judge assignment.

 .
 After the Complaint is filed and a case number is provided, the defendant must be (a) served by the Sheriff; or, (b) file a Voluntary Appearance

 .
 When the defendant is (a) served by the Sheriff; or, (b) the Voluntary Appearance is filed with the Clerk of the District Court’s office, the waiting period is considered started

 .
-Regardless of settlement, the divorce can’t be finalized for 60 days after the court receives proof of service on the Defendant.
+Regardless of settlement, the divorce can’t be finalized for 60 days after the court receives proof that the Defendant has been served.

 4. Parenting Class.